roboflow/inference/docs/enterprise/active-learning/active_learning.md

 Active learning can be disabled by setting `ACTIVE_LEARNING_ENABLED=false` in the environment where you run `inference`.

+## Usage patterns
+Active Learning data collection may be combined with different components of Roboflow ecosystem.
+In particular:

+- `inference` Python package can be used to get predictions from the model and register them at Roboflow platform
+  - one may want to use `InferencePipeline` to get predictions from video and register its video frames using Active Learning
+- self-hosted `inferce` server - where data is collected while processing requests
+- Roboflow hosted `inference` - where you let us make sure you get your predictions and data registered.
+No infrastructure needs to run on your end, we take care of everything
+  - [Roboflow `workflows`](../../workflows/about.md) - our newest feature - supports [`ActiveLearningDataCollectionBlock`](../../workflows/active_learning.md)

 ## Sampling Strategies

-Inference supports five strategies for sampling image data for use in training new model versions.
+`inference` make it possible to configure the way data is selected for registration.
+One may configure one or more sampling strategies within Active Learning configuration.
+We support five strategies for sampling image data for use in training new model versions.
 These strategies are:

-* [Random sampling](#random-sampling): Images are collected at random.
+* [Random sampling](./random_sampling.md): Images are collected at random.
-* [Close-to-threshold](#close-to-threshold-sampling): Collect data close to a given threshold.
+* [Close-to-threshold](./close_to_threshold_sampling.md): Collect data close to a given threshold.
-* [Detection count-based](#detections-number-based-sampling) (Detection models only): Collect data with a specific number of detections returned by a detection model.
+* [Detection count-based](./detection_number.md) (Detection models only): Collect data with a specific number of detections returned by a detection model.
-* [Class-based](#classes-based-sampling) (Classification models only): Collect data with a specific class returned by a classification model.
+* [Class-based](./classes_based.md) (Classification models only): Collect data with a specific class returned by a classification model.

-You can specify multiple sampling strategies in your active learning configuration.

-## How Active Learning Works
+## How data is sampled?

 When you run Inference with an active learning configuration, the following steps are run: